sanjulikasharma/Intelligent-Document-Processor/README.md

     ```
 This will start the Streamlit server, and your application will open in your default web browser.

-`Now, you can upload your pdf or use the default 'The Gift of Magi' pdf to generate a summary & ask questions related to the pdf.'
+**After entering the Google Gemini API key, you can upload your pdf or use the default 'The Gift of Magi' pdf to generate a summary & ask questions related to the pdf.'**